wp-plugins/woocommerce-product-faqs/README.txt

 2. "Honeypot" input field.
 This adds an extra field to the form, hidden with css, that will cause submissions to fail if it is filled out.

-Notifications are in place that will notify the admin of new questions, with links to administer each question Notifications are in place that will notify the asker when their question has been answered, with links to view the product
+Notifications are in place that will notify the admin of new questions, with links to administer each question.
+Notifications are in place that will notify the asker when their question has been answered, with links to view the product

 Each notification email has a system to highlight the question specified in the email,